shanedroid32/droid-engine/README.md

 * [RethinkDB](https://rethinkdb.com/) - The open-source database for the realtime web.
 * [Jasmine](http://jasmine.github.io/) - DOM-less simple JavaScript testing framework.
 Another possible test library.
 * [Matter.js](http://brm.io/matter-js/) - Matter.js is a 2D physics engine for the web.
+* [Bluebird](http://bluebirdjs.com/) - Bluebird is a fully featured promise library with focus on innovative features and performance.
+* [NProgress](http://ricostacruz.com/nprogress) - A nanoscopic progress bar.
+With realistic trickle animations to tell your users that something's happening!